Gualliguaica

 Why Visit?

 Lake Puclaro is a windsurfing and kitesurfing paradise with guaranteed wind.
-In the summer season its beautifully warm and sunny, and the atmosphere down at the beach is amazing.
-People come from all over the world to spend the day on the lake, meet the resident locals and explore into the valleys of the Andes mountains.
-Gualliguaica is part of the Elqui valley which is known for some of the clearest skies in the world for astronomy, beautiful desert landscapes, pisco and wine production, and of course the culture of the people who live here.
+In the summer season, it’s beautifully warm and sunny, and the atmosphere down at the beach is fantastic.
+People come from all over the world to spend the day on the lake, meet the residents, and explore the Andes mountains’ valleys.
+Gualliguaica is part of the Elqui Valley, known for some of the clearest skies in the world for astronomy, beautiful desert landscapes, pisco and wine production, and, of course, the culture of the people who live here.

 Wind and Weather

-Northern Chile is hot and dry, with around 320 sunny days a year.
-In the summer, temperatures generally range between 27-32C with evenings being a little chilly due to the air coming down from the high mountains in the area.
-We get constant wind due to thermal effects and the Venturi effect in the Elqui Valley, which results in 20-30 knots in the summer (September to May), and 15-25 knots in the lower season (May - September).
-In the winter, the temperature ranges from 10-15C with a lot more cloudy days than in the summer.
+Northern Chile is hot and dry, with around 320 sunny days yearly.
+In the summer, temperatures generally range between 27-32C, with evenings being a little chilly due to the air coming down from the high mountains in the area.
+We get constant wind due to thermal effects and the Venturi effect in the Elqui Valley, which results in 20-30 knots in the summer (September to May) and 15-25 knots in the lower season (May - September).
+The temperature ranges from 10-15C in the winter, with a lot more cloudy days than in the summer.

-During the summer months, the wind will pick up from 10 AM until noon, which is perfect for beginners or lesson.
+The wind will pick up from 10 AM until noon during the summer, perfect for beginners or lessons.
 By noon, like clockwork, the wind is blowing strong, and all levels of kitesurfers are hanging out at one of the quinchos (huts) on the beach and can surf until sunset.

 Getting Around

-Chile has a great bus (the big busses) system that will take you pretty much anywhere.
-There are also smaller networks of commuter buses and "collectivos" which are cheap taxis that will pick people up until it’s a full car.
+Chile has an excellent bus (the big busses) system that will take you anywhere.
+There are also smaller networks of commuter buses and “collectivos", cheap taxis that pick people up until they are a whole car.
 Gualliguaica is a tiny town, and the beach Is always only a few minutes away by foot.
-If you have a lot of equipment and gear to move, Hotel Puclaro offers shuttles to the beach and a pick up at the hotel for its clients.
-Most people will offer rides to people walking to the beach if they have room in their cars as well.
+If you have a lot of equipment and gear to move, Hotel Puclaro offers shuttles to the beach and a pick-up at the hotel for its clients.
+Most people will offer rides to people walking to the beach if they also have room in their cars.

 Food and Drink

 Gualliguaica was initially located in the middle of the valley, and when they built the dam in 2000, they had to move the town out of the area that would become flooded.
-When it moved, they designed a new housing system and that businesses could only out of someones private land.
-This means that we only have a few small stores with basics and snacks.
-The hotel just started the "Wind Food Truck" which is open on the beach during peak season and caters to the hotel guests.
-There are also a couple of people who sell street food down by the beach on occasion.
-During the summer months, a lot of the schools will host BBQs on the beach.
+When it moved, they designed a new housing system, and businesses could onlyleavef someone’s private land.
+We only have a few small stores with basics and snacks.
+The hotel just started the “Wind Food Truck”, which is open on the beach during peak season and caters to the hotel guests.
+There are also a couple of people who occasionally sell street food down by the beach.
+During the summer months, many schools will host BBQs on the beach.

-In town, there are only a few small stores that sell the basics.
-In the summer there are several food trucks that are open daily, as well as people selling homemade food down on the beach.
-If you are looking for a bigger restaurant, Vicuña has a nice variety and is only a 10min drive away.
+There are only a few small stores in town that sell the basics.
+In the summer, several food trucks are open daily, and people sell homemade food down on the beach.
+If you are looking for a bigger restaurant, Vicuña has a nice variety and is only a 10-minute drive away.

 Nightlife

-There's a lot of gathering down at the quinchos on the beach at night.
+There’s a lot of gathering at the quinchos on the beach at night.
 The windsurfing quincho has had some pretty fantastic BBQs, which are a lot of fun.
-There are plenty of bars and restaurants in Vicuña, which are just a 10-minute drive away.
+There are plenty of bars and restaurants in Vicuña, just a 10-minute drive away.

 No Wind?

-We are right in the Elqui Valley which is known for some of the clearest skies in the world for astronomy.
-There are many observatories in the area which all offer tours and will pick you up from their main bases in Vicuña and drive everyone up to the observatory.
+We are right in the Elqui Valley, known for some of the clearest skies in the world for astronomy.
+Many observatories in the area offer tours and will pick you up from their main bases in Vicuña and drive everyone up to the observatory.
 The valley is also known for wine and pisco ( a grape brandy and Chiles national alcohol-mainly served as a pisco sour -with lemon- or a piscola- with coke-) production and is full of wineries and distilleries that all offer tours.
-There are also many companies that offer tours of hiking, biking, horseback riding and sightseeing throughout the valley.
-All of the small towns are all very historic and all offer many artisan shops and stories from the past.
+Many companies offer tours of hiking, biking, horseback riding and sightseeing throughout the valley.
+The small towns are very historic and offer many artisan shops and stories from the past.

 Internet

-Not so much in Gualliguaica, likely only in the hostels.
+Not so much is in Gualliguaica, but likely only in the hostels.

 Accommodation

 Hotel Puclaro- a small hotel with cabins and rooms (rooms for two or three people that only have a bed and a bathroom).
-There is a communal quincho for all the guest to use to cook and eat, as well as hang out and get to know each other.
+There is a communal quincho for guests to cook and eat, as well as hang out and get to know each other.

 Related